underscoreio/essential-scala/src/pages/collections/seq.md

 `::` and `:::` are specific to lists whereas `+:`, `:+` and `++` work on any type of sequence.

-Lists have well known performance characteristics -- constant-time prepend and head/tail operations and linear-time append and search operations.
+Lists have well known performance characteristics---constant-time prepend and head/tail operations and linear-time append and search operations.
 Other immutable sequences are available in Scala with different [performance characteristics](http://www.scala-lang.org/docu/files/collections-api/collections_40.html) to match all situations.
 It is up to us as developers to decide whether we want to tie our code to a specific sequence type like `List` or refer to our sequences as `Seqs` to simplify swapping implementations.

 ### Importing Collections and Other Libraries